Last updated:

 Support recovery now

 Flooding events included Severe Cyclonic Storm Remal, which made landfall in Bangladesh on May 26.
-Heavy rains continued throughout June and July, with flooding conditions present around June 16, late June to early July, July 18 and then August 15-26.
+Heavy rains continued throughout June and July, with flooding conditions present around June 16, late June to early July, July 18 and then Aug.
+15-26.
+Nepal experienced flooding at the end of September, affecting India and Bangladesh as well.
 In total, several million people have been affected.

 According to a 2021 study, global heating is making the South Asian monsoon season more intense and erratic.
 In 2024, monsoon rains began earlier than usual.